coriolinus/counter-rs/README.md

 assert!(by_common == expected);
 ```

-### Get the most common characters in a string, using your own ordering
+### Get the most common items using your own ordering

 For example, here we break ties reverse alphabetically.